salemsifeddine/salemsifeddine/README.md

 - 🌱 I’m currently learning ... flutter
 -👯 I’m looking to collaborate with other content creators ... specially in E-commerce website
 - 🤔 I want to collaborate in ... more web projects
 - 💬 Ask me about ...
-Django , React and mobile app dev
+Web,App Devvlopement, Web scrapping, Arduino..
 - 📫 How to reach me: ... [salem sif eddine][facebook] or [joesdevil.py][instagram]
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 😄 Pronouns: ... he/him